Posted on 16 Comments

 This one is the last from the PTK lineup that we chose to review and the first one to fail on us and refuse to move…

-So we haven’t got a chance to check the centering and low voltage performance,
+So we haven’t had a chance to check the centering and low voltage performance.

 So, purchase at your own risk or get yourself an option to replace it as needed.